agustingenoud/waves-morphology/Readme.md

 ### Repo structure

 The *book-examples* directory represents almost all the patches showed as examples in the book.
 The *modules* directory holds broad experiments from the lessons learned, hopefully will be very populated in the near future.
+The *utils* directory holds small examples and different utilities that can be used or consulted for patching.

 ```
 /
 |___/book-examples
 |
 |___/modules
+|
+|___/utils
 |
 | README.md
 ```